IdentityServer/IdentityServer3/README.md

 * **/.well-known/openid-configuration** - OpenID Connect discovery endpoint

 ## Getting started ##
 We currently don't provide a setup tool or a UI.
 This release is meant to test drive the authorization/token engine.
 But it is remarkably easy to setup.
 Start with downloading/cloning the repo.
+Open the solution in Visual Studio and start it.
+Use the various clients in the samples folder to exercise the various flows.

 IdSrv3 is designed as an OWIN/Katana component.
 The following configuration gives you a minimal implementation with in-memory repositories and user authentication (username must always equal password).